If you see a chatbot widget showing product recommendations as you browse the website, it’s called a marketing strategy.

 One of the first practices that we’d recommend you follow is curating an engaging yet warm welcome message that pulls your customers right into a conversation with your chatbot.

-Here’re a few examples to get started in the same direction:
+Here’re a few examples to get started:

 Quick Note: Try addressing your prospects or existing customers by their name.
 It will help you get their attention faster.

-2. Find the Tone that Returning Visitors Could Relate to
+2. Find the Tone That Returning Visitors Could Relate To

 You may find this to be a continuation of our first point, but it’s not in a way.